 Towards and HIV Cure also frequently works with thought leaders in the field to coordinate and co-author the publication of articles, policy papers and opinion pieces on issues ranging from ethics in cure research to the role of public-private partnerships.

 It is clear that success in the search for a cure for HIV will require sustained and predictable funding over a number of years.
 The Towards an HIV Cure initiative has partnered with the AIDS Vaccine Advocacy Coalition (AVAC) to estimate global investments in HIV cure research through the Resource Tracking for HIV Prevention R&D Working Group.
 This work culminates in the publication of an annual resource tracking paper, Global Investment in HIV Cure Research and Development, which identifies trends and monitors global investments in HIV cure research funding.

 Fostering public-private partnerships to accelerate research

 A major achievement to accelerate HIV cure research and lighten the red-tape burden for pre-clinical studies was the development of a Common Material Transfer Agreement (cMTA) by the IAS ICG for combinational use of marketed compound in antiretroviral therapy.
 The finalization of the agreement, approved by ViiV Healthcare, Gilead, Bristol-Myers Squibb, Johnson & Johnson and Merck, was announced in January 2016.
 To find out more about the role of the cMTA and its anticipated impact in the field, please read the IAS blog article, co-authored by members of the Towards an HIV Cure ICG.

 Advocating for increased funding for HIV cure research

-The most recent edition of the resource tracking paper, Global Investment in HIV Cure Research and Development in 2016, shows that global investments in HIV cure funding grew again last year, to a record $268 million.
+The most recent edition of the resource tracking paper, Global Investment in HIV Cure Research and Development in 2018, estimates that a record US$323.9 million was invested in cure research last year, representing a 12% increase over 2017.